 Above Merger Price

 above merger price)

-Fried Frank M&A/PE Quarterly Copyright 2019.
+Fried Frank M&A/PE Quarterly Copyright 2017.
 Fried, Frank, Harris, Shriver & Jacobson LLP.
 All rights reserved.
 Attorney Advertising.
-Prior results do not guarantee a similar outcome.

 M&A/Private Equity Partners